dfinity/wg-identity-authentication/topics/wallet-interaction-standard/ledger-extension.md

           the networks in the permission request.
         - `canisterIds` (`opt vec principal`): Optional list of ledger canister ids for this subaccount, subaccount is assumed to be for any `ICRC-1` ledger if undefined.
-        - `bytes` (`blob`): Subaccount bytes used to derive the subaccount identity, this is 32 bytes for ICRC-1 but could differ for other standards and networks.
+        - `bytes` (`blob`): Subaccount bytes used to derive the subaccount identity, this is 32 bytes as defined in the ICRC-1 ledger standard.
         - `name` (`opt text`): Optional name for this subaccount.

 #### Use-Case